2600hz/kazoo/applications/callflow/doc/privacy.md

 #### Schema

-Validator for the privacy callflow's data object
+Validator for the privacy callflow data object